Omriruvio/hydroponics-backend/README.md

 `CLOUDINARY_API_SECRET` - From Cloudinary

 `JWT_SECRET` - Secret key for JWT encryption

+Additionally for Whatsapp message flow to work - Twilio must be set up with a studio flow with the following varialbes:

+`BASE_URL` - Pointing to the correct server IP/URL
 ## Author - contact

 - [Github - Omri Ruvio](https://www.github.com/omriruvio)